tweag/asterius/docs/rts-migration.md

 Using a feature vector will also have advantages for debugging.
-If a validation test exposes a fault, we can use automation (like QuickCheck) to find a _minimal_ set of WebAssembly features that trigger the fault.
+If a validation test exposes a fault, we can use automation (like QuickCheck) to find a _minimal_ set of non-POSIX mechanisms features that trigger the fault.
 Debugging a run-time system can be very time-consuming, and using automation to isolate buggy features should help.